fakela/documentation/get-started/what-is-mindee.md

     - setup-your-account
     - build-your-first-document-parsing-api
     - invoice-ocr
-  description: 'Get started with Mindee'
+  description: 'Getting started with Mindee'
 ---

 ## About Mindee